curl/everything-curl/project/bugs.md

 automatically a few times per day to make sure the latest commits are tested.
 This way we discover the worst flaws not long after their introduction.

-We do not test everything, and even when we try to test things there will always be subtle bugs that get through, some of which are only discovered years later.
+We do not test everything, and even when we try to test things there are always subtle bugs that get through, some that are only discovered years later.

 Due to the nature of different systems and funny use cases on the Internet, eventually some of the best testing is done by users when they run the code to